 I signed.
 There was no point evading the question.
 John would readily recount the tale if asked, likely with the hope that McNaught would solve the problem of my father for us.

 “That I need to end things with you,” I said.
 “And when I refused to submit myself to him, he tried to drag me away.”
-I yanked up the sleeve of my dress to reveal the near-perfect imprint of a hand that was bruised into my skin.
-Despite my resolve to stay calm, my voice gained a hard edge of anger.
+I twitched aside my shawl and yanked up the sleeve of my dress to reveal the near-perfect imprint of a hand that was bruised into my skin.
+Despite my resolve to stay calm, my voice gained a hard edge.
 “I suggest that the next time I tell you to back down, you do so, or whatever harm is visited upon me because of your actions, so help me God, I will pay it back to you tenfold.”

 McNaught’s expression softened some, and he lifted a hand as if to touch my bruise.